With home loan rates low now might be a good time to fix. We explain the pros and cons of fixed and variable loans.

 As mentioned, fixed rate mortgages differ from variable rate loans in three main ways: rates, fees and features.

-- Features - As is the case with fixed rate fees, the features they offer depends on the lender and the type of loan you obtain.
-The most common feature a fixed rate loan doesn’t have is the ability to make additional repayments.
+- Features.
+Variable loans are more likely to come with features like offset accounts.
+Fixed rate loans typically come with fewer features and often limit your ability to make additional repayments.
 Most fixed rate loans will either not allow extra repayments, or limit this to a set amount each year - usually between $10,000 - $20,000.
-Many fixed rate home loans also don’t come with the option to use 100% offset accounts.

 How do I know if it’s a good time to fix?